Scribery/tlog/README.md

 matches and timestamp limits, with `-M/--journal-match`, `-S/--journal-since`, and `-U/--journal-until` options.

-In practice however, playback from journal is usually done with a single match against the `TLOG_REC` journal field.
+In practice however, playback from Journal is usually done with a single match against the `TLOG_REC` Journal field.
 The `TLOG_REC` field contains a copy of the `rec` field from the logged JSON data, which is a host-unique ID of the recording.
 For example, to playback a recording which contains this message (output with `journalctl -o verbose` and abbreviated):